Using Storybook with RedwoodJS - Lunchdev

 Right.

 My previous job, we would have people from different branches or different levels of users.
-And then we would have to test it by having test users and logging out, logging back in, going to the page, which was a massive pain.
-Does Redwood kind of — or Storybook kind of take care of that?
+And then we would have to test it by having test users and logging out, logging back in, and going to the page, which was a massive pain.
+Does Redwood kind of, or Storybook kind of, take care of that?

 00:45:15 - Anthony Campolo

 Yeah.
-So I think Rob can speak more to this, but we have AUTH integrated into Redwood itself, so I think that's why you probably will be able to do that.
-I think with Redwood and Storybook.
+So I think Rob can speak more to this, but we have auth integrated into Redwood itself, so I think that's why you probably will be able to do that with Redwood and Storybook.
 I don't think that's really because of Storybook.
-I think that's more so because of how we have hooks that manage the user state.
+I think that's more because of how we have hooks that manage the user state.
 Is that correct, Rob?

-Yeah, Storybook doesn't really care about authentication whatever, but we have a bunch of little helpers in there that do it for you.
-You'll see.
-If Anthony was to keep going in the tutorial, the next step is we add a moderation feature.
+Yeah, Storybook doesn't really care about authentication or whatever, but we have a bunch of little helpers in there that do it for you.
+You'll see, if Anthony was to keep going in the tutorial, the next step is we add a moderation feature.
 So if you have a certain role when you're logged in, you can delete comments.
 So then in Storybook you can see, okay, if the person's logged in, what does the comment look like?
 If they're logged in as a moderator, does the button show?
-And you have all these states.
-Right.
-In Storybooks, you just click through them all and see.
-Yep, everything.
-Everything is behaving as expected.
+And you have all these states right in Storybook.
+You just click through them all and see, yep, everything is behaving as expected.

 That's beautiful.